Paul DeJong Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.

-- The righty last appeared on Saturday against the Boston Red Sox, when he threw six innings, allowing one earned run while giving up three hits.
+- In his last outing on Sunday against the Boston Red Sox, the left-hander tossed six innings, giving up six earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.